INRIA/scikit-learn-mooc/slides/concluding_remarks.md

 - Machine learning drives one of the most important technological revolution of our time.
+- It is a fantastic opportunity to improve our world
+- Scikit-learn: lifting technical roadblocks as much as possible
+    - empower people
+    - to solve the problems that matters to them

+???

+- Machine learning drives one of the most important technological revolution of our time.
 - It is a fantastic opportunity to improve human condition
-- We hope that simplifying the technical roadblocks as much as possible, with scikit-learn and this MOOC, we can empower a great variety of people, with different mindsets and dreams, to solve the problems that matters to them
+- With scikit-learn, and this MOOC, we try to lift as much as possible the technical roadblocks, and  wee hope that we can empower a great variety of people, with different mindsets and dreams, to solve the problems that matters to them

+Thank you for being part of this adventure!